postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/managing-apis.md

 Use the search bar to find the workspace you'd like to move the API to, or filter by workspace visibility by selecting the filter icon <img alt="Filter icon" src="https://assets.postman.com/postman-docs/icon-filter.jpg#icon" width="16px">.

-You can share APIs to personal, private, team, and public workspaces that you have access to.
+You can move APIs to personal, private, team, and public workspaces that you have access to.
 Shared private, team, and public workspaces allow you to collaborate with others.

 > You cannot move APIs from team, private, or public workspaces to a personal workspace.